-Chill for one hour
+- Chill for one hour

-> - Top with coarsely-ground salt if desired, then serve
+- Top with coarse sea salt if desired, then serve

-> This Dark Chocolate Truffle recipe is based on one from Danielle at Against All Grain.
-Her recipe is delicious; she uses cacao butter as an ingredient in both parts of her truffles, while I have chosen to eliminate it for the filling in order to cut down on the prep time and simplify the recipe a bit.
-I’ve also added stevia to this recipe in order to reduce the honey in the chocolate shell.
+This Dark Chocolate Truffle recipe is based on one from Against All Grain.
+While that recipe is delicious I have made a number of changes in order to cut down on the prep time and simplify the recipe quite a bit.
+I’ve also added stevia to this Paleo candy recipe in order to reduce the amount of honey and make it lower in carbohydrates.